joanFaseDev/100-days-of-code-projects/11.Calculator/README.md

 - [X] Limit the number of digits the calculator's screen can display at once (between 14 and 16 seems reasonable for this project).

+- [] Implement the 'close' feature from the 'system' keys.
 - [] Create a calculate method for the computation object.
 The method's behavior should change based on three parameters: leftOperand, rightOperand and operator.
 - [] Solve the pb with the dot operator appearing multiple times in the total value.
 - [] Experiment with a system property dedicated to the social medias logic.